cjnaz/cjnfuncs/configman.md

 ```

 Notables (See **** NOTE # in the above example config file and code):
-1. loadconfig() looks for `LogLevel` and `LogFile` and sets the root logger accordingly.
+1. loadconfig() looks for `LogLevel` abd `LogFile` and sets the root logger accordingly.
 If you want to
 change the console or file logging format you may also define `ConsoleLogFormat` or `FileLogFormat`, respectively.
 Logging setups only apply for the primary/master config (`config_item(secondary_config = False)`).
 The logging level _within_ loadconfig() is set using the `ldcfg_ll` switch (default WARNING level).
-2. loadconfig() accepts most any character in a param name, except the comment delimiter (default `#`), or the param-value separator characters whitespace, `=`, or `:`.
+2. loadconfig() accepts most any character in a param name, except the comment character `#`, or the param-value separator characters whitespace, `=`, or `:`.
 3. loadconfig() attempts to load a value as a type `int`, `bool`, `float`, `list`, `dict`, or `tuple`, if the value has the correct syntax for that type.
 The fallback is to type `str`.
 Loading all params as type `str` can be forced:  `my_config = config_item('configman_ex2.cfg', force_str=True)`.
 4. Sections are supported, and are accessed as `my_config.getcfg('NotifList', section='SMTP')`.
 Only
 one section depth level is allowed (no nested sections).
 Section `[]` resets to the top-level; for example, `LogLevel` and `more_top_level` are in the same `[]` section.
 Whitespace is allowed within section names, and leading and trailing whitespace is stripped - sections `[ Bad params ]`, `[Bad params ]`, `[Bad params]` are all the same section.
-5. A `[DEFAULT]` section may be defined.  .getcfg() will attempt to get a param from the specified section, and if not found then will look in the DEFAULT section.
+5. A `[DEFAULT]` section may be defined.  getcfg() will attempt to get a param from the specified section, and if not found then will look in the DEFAULT section.
 Params within the DEFAULT section apply to all sections, including the top-level section.
 6. On imports (the `import` keyword is case insensitive), the specified file is looked for relative to
 `core.tool.config_dir` (normally `~/.config/configman_ex2`, in this example).
 A full/absolute path may also be specified.
-NOTE that in this example code `core.tool.config_dir` path has been jammed to `.`.
+NOTE that in this example code the `core.tool.config_dir` path has been jammed to `.`.
 7. Any DEFAULT section is not included in the `my_config.sections()` list, consistent with the standard library configparser.
 8. getcfg's search order is:  1) in the specified section, 2) in the DEFAULT section, and 3) the `fallback=` value, if specified.
 If the param is not found and no fallback is specified then getcfg raises a ConfigError.
 9. Params may be accessed directly by reaching into the <config>.cfg dictionary; however there is no default or fallback support, and a dictionary access KeyError is raised if the param is not found.